haxsaw/hikaru/README-core.rst

 Model entire applications
 -------------------------

-``Hikaru`` provides an application base class that can be derived from to allow the creation of sets of resources that comprise the infra for an application system.
-This application model can be inspected, provisioned into a cluster, read from a cluster, and watched, just like with individual ``hikaru`` K8s objects.
+Hikaru provides an Application base class that can be derived from to allow the creation of sets of resources that comprise the infra for an application system.
+This Application model can be inspected, provisioned into a cluster, read from a cluster, and watched, just like with individual Hikaru K8s objects.

 Integrate your own subclasses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~